-The first time I met Prince Philip was at a reception held at Buckingham Palace, hosted by The Queen and The Duke of Edinburgh for Winners of The Queen’s Award for Export Achievement in 1987.
+The first time I met Prince Philip was at a reception held at Buckingham Palace, hosted by the Queen and the Duke of Edinburgh, for winners of 'The Queen’s Award for Export Achievement' in 1987.

 It was a huge honour to win this prestigious Award, and the icing on the cake was a reception at Buckingham Palace.
 The winners of the Award were ushered through vast halls with majestic oil paintings everywhere you turned, our wide-eyed gazes swivelling up and around, taking it all in.
 Layers of gold leaf decorating architraves and ceilings; the epitome of opulence.
-Along with the other Awards winners, my business partners and I were guided into one of the Palace’s magnificent State Rooms.
-As we slowly processed in a long line, in a loud clear voice for all nearby to hear, we were each formally announced to The Queen as we approached her.
+Along with the other Award winners, my business partners and I were guided into one of the Palace’s magnificent State Rooms.
+As we were slowly processed in a long line, in a loud clear voice for all nearby to hear, we were each formally announced to the Queen as we approached her.

-We were then led to a vast reception room and where we were served drinks and canapes.
-We were briefed to stay in one spot, as it would obviously not be the done thing to make a beeline for one of the royals or dignitaries and strike up a conversation.
+We were then led to a vast reception room and where we were served drinks and canapés.
+We were briefed to stay in one spot, as it would not be the done thing to make a beeline for one of the royals or dignitaries and strike up a conversation.
 The royals and other dignitaries walked the room and mingled, exchanging pleasantries.

-I was delighted when The Duke of Edinburgh approached our group.
-We spoke in depth for a good 15 minutes.
+I was delighted when Prince Philip approached us.
+We spoke in depth for a long time.
 I was hugely impressed with his extensive technical knowledge.
 As we know, he was an engineer and an inventor at heart, demonstrated by customising his beloved Land Rover to carry his coffin.

-From his time in The Royal Navy, he knew it was difficult to project sound underwater and in other unusual environments.
+From his time in the Royal Navy, he knew it was difficult to project sound underwater and in other unusual environments.
 He asked a lot of informed questions, and it was clear that he really knew his stuff.
 We discussed his ideas for developing underwater speakers and how they could work – it was actually a marketable, commercial idea, ahead of its time.
 I remember that conversation like yesterday.
-It was knowledgeable and fun, animated and jokey.
+He was knowledgeable and fun, animated and jokey.

 I also met Margaret Thatcher that evening and was struck by what a force of nature she was.
 Charismatic and commanding, she held court and radiated power amidst a group of men.
 Fully in charge of the conversation, she quizzed each person in turn and kept us on our toes.

-In the Spring of 1999, The Queen and Prince Philip visited Durrington High School in West Sussex to celebrate ‘The Best of Sussex’.
+In the Spring of 1999, the Queen and Prince Philip visited Durrington High School in West Sussex, to celebrate ‘The Best of Sussex’.
 The school sports hall was transformed into a trade-show style environment, with representatives from the local authorities, charitable organisations and a selection of the best businesses, including Queen’s Award-winning companies like Turbosound.

 Our party trick was to blow out a row of candles placed 10 feet away from the speaker.
 The Duke of Edinburgh’s fingers immediately jammed into his ears at the deafening sound and his face broke into an incredulous expression of baffled wonderment when he saw the candles blow out.
 Afterwards he exclaimed, “How splendid, and thank goodness you didn’t bring the building down!”.

 The third and last time I met Prince Philip was at The Queen’s Gallery, Buckingham Palace, in 2010.
 As a Fellow of The Royal Society of Arts, I’d been invited to a private viewing of a new art collection there.
 Prince Philip was also in attendance.
-Again, we were briefed to stay where we were and that His Royal Highness may stop for a chat.
-Well, he did.
+Again, we were briefed to stay where we were and that His Royal Highness may stop for a chat, and he did.
 He asked what had brought me here, to which I replied, “Sir, I don’t know if you remember, but I met you several years ago…” and I showed him the ‘Day they deafened the Duke’ newspaper photo.
 He burst into laughter, saying, “So you’re the bugger who deafened me!”

 We went on to have a spirited and stimulating conversation.
 Again, I was incredibly impressed with his sharp, Sherlock Holmes-like mind and his genuine interest in a wide breadth of topics.
 His questions weren’t just small talk, going through the motions, he was full of natural curiosity and actually listened to my answers before asking thoughtful and relevant follow-up questions.

-Above all, what I’ll always remember about Prince Philip, with great fondness and admiration, was his ability to put everyone he spoke to instantly at ease, with humour and wit.
+Above all, what I’ll always remember about Prince Philip, with great fondness and admiration, was his ability to put everyone he spoke to instantly at ease, with his humour and wit.
 Always ready with a joke straight off the bat, he made you feel relaxed and comfortable.
 He was spontaneous and had a zest for life.
 A true gentleman, a huge personality and a unique individual who will be greatly missed.